 - Has a valid license for the type of vehicle you are driving

-- At least one year of driving experience
+- At least 1 year of driving experience

-During this Permit Phase age 15 year-olds also:
+During this Permit Phase drivers who are 15 years old also:

 - Face nighttime driving restrictions―Sun.-Thurs.: 10 p.m. to 6 a.m.; Friday and Saturday: 11 p.m. to 6 a.m. (local curfews might differ)

-- Must not get convicted of any driving violations during the nine-month permit phase
+- Must not get convicted of any driving violations during the permit phase of 9 months

 - Have to keep the number of passengers down to one in the front seat and the number of safety belts in the backseat

-- Have all occupants younger than 19 wear a seat belt
+- Have all occupants wear a seat belt

 - Avoid using a wireless/cell phone except in case of emergency to call a law enforcement agency, healthcare provider or emergency services agency